MirkMart/Lab_CompGeno/2023/7_OG.Inference_Phylogenomic/README.md

 orthofinder -f <proteoms_folder>
 ```

-However remember that isoforms whould be removed from a proteom beforer performing OG inference or their size will be artificially inflated.
-If you download proteoms from NCBI GCF genomes:
+However remember that isoforms should be removed from a proteom before performing OG inference.
+If you downloaded proteoms from NCBI RefSeq GCF genomes you can use:

 ```
 /home/PERSONALE/jacopo.martelossi2/scripts/Longest_Isoform.bash <FEATURE_FILE> <PROTEOME>
 ```

-Remember that is also always a best practice to rename (using e.g. ```sed```) the proteome headers with something like:
+Remember that it is always a good practice to rename (using e.g. ```sed```) proteome headers just be sure to keep a unique identifier. *e.g*

 ```
 >PROTEIN/GENE_NAME>|<SPECIE_NAME>